 \subsection{Cohen-Lenstra Philosophy}

 About 30 years ago, Cohen and Lenstra \cite{CL1,CL2} launched a heuristic study of the distribution of class groups of number fields.
 To focus the discussion, we restrict to a specialized setting.
 Let $p$ be an odd prime.
 Among the numerous insights contained in the work of Cohen and Lenstra, let us single out two and draw a distinction between them: (1) There is a natural probability distribution on the category of finite abelian $p$-groups for which the measure of each $G$ is proportional to the reciprocal of the size of $\Aut(G)$; and (2) the distribution of the $p$-part of class groups of imaginary quadratic fields is the same as the Cohen-Lenstra distribution of finite abelian $p$-groups.
-The first statement, a purely group-theoretic one, is quite accessible and, indeed, in the first part of \cite{CL2}, Cohen and Lenstra prove many beautiful facts about the distribution of more general modules (not just over $\Z$ but more generally over rings of integers of number fields).
-The second, and bolder, insight is much less accessible at present but leads to striking number-theoretic predictions, only a small number of which have been proven, but all of which agree with extensive numerical data.
-Note that (2) quantifies the notion that the (rather elementary) necessary conditions for a group to occur as the $p$-part of the class group of an imaginary quadratic field - namely that it be a (finite) abelian $p$-group - should also be sufficient.
+The first statement, a purely group-theoretical one, is quite accessible and Cohen and Lenstra prove many beautiful facts about such distributions (not just for abelian groups viewed as $\Z$-modules but also more generally for modules over rings of integers of number fields) in the first part of \cite{CL2}.
+The second, and bolder, insight is much less accessible at present but leads to striking number-theoretical predictions, only a small number of which have been proven, but all of which agree with extensive numerical data.
+Note that (2) quantifies the notion that the (rather elementary) necessary conditions for a group to occur as the $p$-part of the class group of an imaginary quadratic field - namely that it be a finite abelian $p$-group - should also be sufficient.

 In the decades since the publication of \cite{CL1,CL2}, the application of (1) has been broadened to a number of other situations.
 It should be noted, however, that there are many circumstances where the weighting factor should also involve some power of the order of $G$.
 This includes recent investigations into variation of Tate-Shafarevich groups, variation of $p$-class tower groups ($p$ odd) for real quadratic fields (to be described in a subsequent paper by the authors) and variation in presentations of $p$-groups as described in \cite{B}.
 The case under consideration in the current paper, however, does not involve these extra factors.